rvaiya/keyd/man.md

 : Activates the given layer while held and emits the given key sequence when tapped.
-A timeout in milliseconds may optionally be supplied to disambiguate between a tap and a hold.
+A timeout in milliseconds may optionally be supplied to disambiguate a tap and a hold.

 	If a timeout is present depression of the corresponding key is only interpreted as a layer activation in the event that it is sustained for more than